If you have any further questions please call us at (631) 673-6738 or email us at email@example.com

 Will I have to talk to any town officials, attend meetings, or go to court?

 NO. Aventine files all paperwork, pays all fees, attends all meetings, hearings and conferences and handles the entire process from beginning to end.
+Unlike attorneys or real estate brokers, our time is not divided among several activities.
+Your tax grievance is our only business.

 How long can I expect the process to take from beginning to end?